-- A. The Grower shall submit an end-of-year report, on a form prescribed by DBR, on or before the first (1st) day of December of each calendar year including but not limited to the following information: - Variety and source of hemp plants or seeds used for growth; - a.
-Copies of certificates of analyses showing the industrial hemp seeds obtained for cultivation are from a certified source and is of a

-- type or variety that do not exceed the maximum concentration of THC as set forth in the Act, as applicable; and - b.
+- A. The Grower shall submit an end-of-year report, on a form prescribed by DBR, on or before the first day of December of each calendar year including but not limited to the following information: - Variety and source of hemp plants or seeds used for growth; - a.
+Copies of certificates of analyses showing the industrial hemp seeds obtained for cultivation are from a certified source and is of a type or variety that do not exceed the maximum concentration of THC as set forth in the Act, as applicable; and - 1b.
 Copies of certificates of analyses showing the industrial hemp flower required testing results from a certified laboratory. - 2.
-Method(s) used to grow hemp; - 3.
-Variety of hemp grown; - 4.
+Method(s) used to grow hemp; - Variety of hemp grown; - 4.
 Purpose of crop; - 5.
-Harvested amount and description of quality; - 6.
-Destruction events and quantities; - 7.
+Harvested amount and description of quality;

+- 6. Destruction events and quantities; - 7.
 End destination or use of crop; - 8.
 Volunteer Plants, if any occurred, and how they were managed; and - 9.
-A grower's hemp crop acreage, his/her State issued license number and any other required information to the Farm Service Agency on a yearly basis, if applicable. - B. The Grower shall also be responsible for information sharing with the United States Department of Agriculture, the Agriculture Marketing Service, and Farm Service Agency pursuant to 7 C.F.R. §§ 990.3(a)(9) and 990.7, specifically including compilation and transmittal of the following information: - 1.
-Hemp crop acreage; - 2.
-Total acreage of hemp planted, harvested and disposed; - Street address; - 4.
-Geospatial location(s) of each lot or greenhouse where hemp will be produced; and - 5.
-Acreage of greenhouse or indoor square footage dedicated to the production of hemp. - C. The Handler shall submit an end-of-year report, on a form prescribed by DBR, on or before the last day of the calendar year including but not limited to the following information: - 1.
-Variety and source of hemp used for production:

-Copies of certificates of analyses showing the industrial hemp obtained does not exceed the maximum concentration of THC as set forth in the Act, as applicable;
+A grower's hemp crop acreage, his/her state issued license number and any other required information to the Farm Service Agency on a yearly basis, if applicable. - B. The Grower shall also be responsible for information sharing transmit the following information to with the United States Department of Agriculture, the Agriculture Marketing Service, and Farm Service Agency pursuant to 7 C.F.R. §§ 990.3(a)(9) and §-990.7, specifically including compilation and transmittal of the following information: - 1.
+License number; - Hemp crop acreage; - 32.
+Total acreage of hemp planted, including greenhouse or indoor square footage, harvested, and disposed, and remediated; - 43.
+Street address; - 54.
+Geospatial location(s) of each lot or greenhouse where hemp will be produced; and - 65.
+Acreage of greenhouse or indoor square footage dedicated to the production of hemp; and - 7.
+A legal description for land where hemp is produced. - C. The Grower shall also transmit the information contained in §§ 1.13(B)(1) and (B)(4)-(6) of this Part to the local office of the Farm Service Agency. - DC.
+The Handler shall submit an end-of-year report, on a form prescribed by DBR, on or before the last day of the calendar year including but not limited to the following information: - 1.
+Variety and source of hemp used for production: - Copies of certificates of analyses showing the industrial hemp obtained does not exceed the maximum concentration of THC as set forth in the Act, as applicable; - 2.
+Method(s) used to process hemp and produce hemp products; - 3.
+Amount of hemp used in production;

-- 2. Method(s) used to process hemp and produce hemp products; - Amount of hemp used in production; - 4.
-Destruction quantities; - 5.
+- 4. Destruction quantities; - 5.
 A description of the end product resulting from the method(s) described in § 1.12(B) of this Part; - 6.
 A description of the quantity and quality of the hemp product that the handler produced; and - 7.
-End destination or use of hemp produced. - D. The Distributor and Retailer shall submit an end-of-year report, on a form prescribed by DBR, including but not limited to the following information: - 1.
-Annual sales, including but not limited to details of product sold, quantity of each product sold and price per unit sold; - 2.
-Transportation manifests for product identified in § 1.13(C)(1) of this Part, including but not limited to product received and delivered; and - 3.
+End destination or use of hemp produced. - ED.
+The Distributor and Retailer shall submit an end-of-year report, on a form prescribed by DBR, including but not limited to the following information: - 1.
+Annual sales, including but not limited to details of product sold, quantity of each product sold and price per unit sold; - Transportation manifests for product identified in § 1.13(D←)(1) of this Part, including but not limited to product received and delivered; and - 3.
 Copies of certificates of analyses showing the industrial hemp and/or hemp products obtained does not exceed the maximum concentration of THC as set forth in the Act, as applicable.